Ethan-chen1234-zy/firmware/README(Add_RAKSensorHub).md

 Sensor Compatibility: Let us know which RAK sensors or third-party probes you've tested and whether they worked.

 We are actively working on stabilizing the configuration methods and will provide updates as progress is made.

-Feel free to modify the tone and details to better fit your style.
-This draft provides a clear and honest overview of your branch's current state.